KuroMaple/dungeon-redemption/DEVLOG.md

 # Dev Log

 ## Oct 12
-- Create json handler utilty tool
+- Create json handler utilty
+- Got basic animation working
+- Learned how to use pixel tool to generate useful assets for my game with no padding

 ## Oct 10
 - Removed extra padding from sprite texture via rectangles and measuring pixels